Tomikz/MistralAPI/README.md

 - Clone the project, navigate to the folder, and install dependencies:
   1) Open your terminal
   2) Run the command: git clone https://github.com/Tomikz/MistralAPI
-  3) Navigate to the folder with: cd chatbot-mistral
+  3) Navigate to the folder with: cd MistralAPI
   4) Install dependencies using: npm install

 - Configure environment variables and start the project: